PDF TOOLS

 Step 3 Compiling and Running the Program

 Compile the C++ code and run the executable.
-If the pdftotext is added to Environment Variables System Path, its command will execute successfully.
+If the pdftotext is added to the Environment Variables System Path, its command will execute successfully.
 The program generates the output text file and extracts text content from the PDF document.
 The extracted text is then displayed on the console.

 The output is as follows